Lefkada Ionian Islands, Greece Travel Guide

 Experience the social ritual of coffee breaks, especially with Freddo Espresso or Freddo Cappuccino.

-Dining in Greece is a community experience, meant for savoring and conversation.
-Restaurants be leisurely diners.
+Dining in Greece is a local group experience, meant for savoring and conversation.
+Restaurants take your time diners.